About Bar Venues

 - Size

-Ensure the bar size is suitable for the number of guests attending the event.
+Ensure the bar size suits the number of guests attending the event.
 Too small a venue will leave people feeling overcrowded and uncomfortable.
-On the other hand, too large an area could lead to disorientation or confusion.
+On the other hand, an area that is too large could lead to disorientation or confusion.
+Remember the type of event, too.
+For example, a birthday party requires the use of the entire event space, whereas a private event, like a corporate event, may need the entire venue for a stall, a pop up shop, or comfortable seating for a business dinner.

 - Facilities